As soon as Niko woke, she knew that something was desperately awry. The room was silent.

 "No, just a bacterial infection.
 Nothing serious, but it's communicable, so you will stay in isolation for 48 hours past the disappearance of all symptoms."

 "Thank you, ma'am."
 Niko lay down on the bed.
 It was going to be a boring week.

 She still felt weak and tired, so she slept some more.
 She woke to the sound of an alarm and wondered if it was morning already.
 It was impossible to tell from inside her windowless room.

 But it wasn't the wakeup call.
 A panel of the wall opened up to reveal a large screen.
 On the screen scrolled the words, "Mandatory assembly in D-ring in 15 minutes."
 Well, Niko couldn't get to D-ring.
 She wondered if the assembly might be broadcasted to her here on the screen in the wall.
 After ten minutes, the scrolling text changed, reading instead, "TRANSMISSION FROM EARTH."
 This piqued Niko's interest.
-A transmission from Earth was a relatively uncommon occurrence.
+Receiving communication from Earth was a relatively uncommon occurrence.
 After another five minutes, the screen changed again to show a man sitting at a desk.

 "Brave explorers," he began grandly, "I am addressing you from approximately forty trillion miles away on planet Earth.
 As such, you will not hear my words until over seven years after I speak them.
 Despite this and the enormous cultural differences that have certainly arisen between us, I intend to address you as brothers, always remembering our common origin.